Rajat123456789/Data-Mining/README.md

 - **Navigate** to the respective folders to explore company statistics and H1B data.
 - **Analyze** the integrated data to understand job trends, salary expectations, and H1B visa prospects for specific roles.

----

-This concise README provides a clear overview of the project, its data sources, and the integration process, aligning with your preference for brevity and clarity.